LLGSL Middle School Softball FAQ's

 Leesburg Girls Softball League schools – Harper Park, Simpson, Smarts Mill

-Lower Loudoun Girls Softball League – River Bend, Seneca Ridge, Sterling Middle
+Lower Loudoun Girls Softball League schools – River Bend, Seneca Ridge, Sterling Middle

-Western Loudoun Girls Softball League – Blue Ridge, Harmony,
+Western Loudoun Girls Softball League schools – Blue Ridge, Harmony,

 How does the Middle School Softball Program differ from House League and Travel Team Softball?

-The middle school softball program provides interested players an opportunity to play a more competitive level of softball than house league, but not with the full commitment of a travel softball program.
+The middle school softball program provides interested players an opportunity to play a more competitive level of softball than house league, but not with the full commitment of a travel program.
 It also provides the opportunity to represent their school, enhance school spirit, develop camaraderie, encourage teamwork, and to further develop their softball skills while developing relationships with the girls they will play with in high school.
+However, this is not a developmental program.
+Therefore, it is a participation requirement that each girl be currently participating in either a house or travel program.
+Teams will be encouraged to make sure players get playing time, however there are no guaranteed playing time minimums.
+Rosters will be staffed to accommodate different skills levels and potential schedule conflicts.

 How will the Middle School Softball Program work?

 Registration for House and Middle School Teams will occur congruently.
 House League Registration will continue after Middle School Registration has closed.
-Middle School Registration will open before the end of December 2019.
-Middle School Registration is scheduled to end January 20.
+Middle School Registration will open at the same time as LLGSL house league registration.
+Middle School Registration is scheduled to end January 31st.
 Middle School tryouts will be held in February.
-Announcements will be made at each participating school and on league websites.
-Flyers will be distributed as well.
-The season will run from last week of March through late May with playoffs to be held in the last week of May.
+Announcements will be made through the league website.
+The season will run from late March through May with playoffs to be held at seasons end.

 What are the expectations of the Middle School Program?

-This is to be competitive league.
+This is to be a competitive league.
 Most of the players are expected to have extensive playing experience.
 The coaches will expect players to be highly motivated to play.
 Lineups will have strict limitations, unlike house leagues, there is no full roster batting.
 Due to the competitive nature of this league expect teams to have as many as 14 or 15 rostered players, (Note this will diminish playing time for some.)
-It is conceivable that we may have to contract down to one or two teams, should we not get enough players to form three teams (one from each school)
+It is highly likely that we (LLGSL) will contract down to one or two teams, should we not get enough players to form three teams (one from each school in the Lower Loudoun area)

-What is the anticipated cost to play in the Middle School Softball Program?
+What is the cost to play in the Middle School Softball Program?

+$160.
+This fee will be added to the registration of players selected for the team which must be paid prior to March 1st.
+Non-Payment will result in de-registration of Player.
 This fee covers the player jersey and socks, along with coach's equipment and field fees.
-Middle school players must provide their own gear and black softball pants.
+Middle school players must provide their own gear and black sliding pants.

 Can a player only register for Middle School Softball?

-No, a player must either be a rostered Travel Team player or registered to play on an LLGSL House League Team in order to qualify to be on a Middle School Softball team.
+No, a player must either be a rostered Travel Team player or registered to play on an LLGSL House League team to qualify to be on a Middle School Softball team.

 How can a player simultaneously play in both Middle School Softball and other Softball programs?

-Games will only be scheduled on Fridays with make-ups scheduled on Mondays.
-The individual leagues schedules will be drafted to avoid major conflicts, i.e. games will not be scheduled on same days.
+Middle School Games and practices will only be scheduled on Mondays and Fridays.
+The individual leagues schedules will be drafted to avoid major conflicts, i.e., games will not be scheduled on same days.
 Since no Middle School games will be scheduled on the weekends, there should be no Travel Ball conflicts.
 House league games are usually scheduled on Wednesdays and Saturdays for both 12U and Seniors 13+ division, therefore there should be no conflicts with Middle School games.
 It will be very important that each player discuss her individual situation with her coaches to set expectations.

 Will a separate registration be required for House League team?